How to Become a Chiropractor

-Sheridan French: Sheridan French is a current student at Northeast College of Health Sciences.
+Dr. Sheridan French: Sheridan French is a Northeast College of Health Sciences alumnus.
 He is pursuing a chiropractic career because, like many students, he wants to help people live free of pain.

 Dr. Sarah Tirimacco: Dr. Sarah Tirimacco is a licensed chiropractor and Northeast graduate who operates her own chiropractic clinic.
 She focuses on athletic, maternity, and postpartum chiropractic services.

 Job Growth: Whether a chiropractor opens their own practice or joins a clinic, there are plenty of job opportunities.
-Job growth in the chiropractic industry is expected to grow by 12 percent by 2026--nearly double the national average (7.4 percent) according to the Bureau of Labor Statistics. (source)
+Job growth in the chiropractic industry is expected to grow by 10 percent by 2031 according to the Bureau of Labor Statistics. (source)

 Chiropractors also benefit from a life of learning long after they become licensed practitioners.
 Because of the variety of skills that chiropractors must master, as well as the necessity to understand many areas of healthcare in general, chiropractors continually work with and learn from other healthcare professionals--such as physicians and physical therapists--through complementary care and referrals.